HPCL/kalman-filters/README.md

 ## experiments
   * code for running tests and trying stuff out
   * in progress
+  * note there are 2 x and y things
+    * x and y in the Kalman filter for the state and measurement
+    * x and y in tracking for horizontal and vertical
+    * sorry this code is a mess

 ## kalman-cpp
   * a modified example kalman filter